gabeweng/gabeweng.github.io/_posts/2020-08-04-information-retrieval-evaluation.md

 Precision@k = \frac{ true\ positives@k}{(true\ positives@k) + (false\ positives@k)}
 $$

-For our example, precision@1 = 1 as we only have relevant results in the first 1 results.
+For our example, precision@1 = 1 as all items in the first 1 results is relevant.

 ![](/images/ltr-precision-at-1.png){:.align-center}